quaadgras/graphics.gd/Readme.md

-The `gd` command is also compatible with standard GDScript-based Godot projects and can be used to initialise export configurations and launch projects on Web, Android and iOS.
-To use it this way, run it inside the directory where `project.godot` is located.
+The `gd` command is also compatible with standard GDScript-based Godot projects and can be used to initialise export configurations and launch projects on Web, Android and iOS (on any platform).
+To use it this way, run it from the directory where `project.godot` is located.

 ## Next Steps